jose8a/vp-template/README.md

 **Other Style Overrides**
   * Add your custom colors into the `docs/.vuepress/style.styl` page
   * for more, look in the [Vuepress documentation](https://TODO)

+Adds modifications to the location of the TOC, in addition to some of it's default styling.